stas00/porting/transformers/fairseq-wmt19/README.md

 The first thing I did is to look at what was inside the publicly shared checkpoint.
 [This notebook](./nbs/config.ipynb) shows what I did there.

 The first thing I discovered that there were 4 checkpoints in there.
 I had no idea what to do about it, so I started with a simpler job of picking just the first checkpoint.
-Later I discovered that fairseq used all 4 checkpoints in an ensembe to get the best results, and that `transformers` currently doesn't support that.
+Later I discovered that `fairseq` used all 4 checkpoints in an ensembe to get the best results, and that `transformers` currently doesn't support that.
 When the porting was complete and I was able to measure the performance scores, I found that `model4.pt` checkpoint provided the best score.
 But during the porting performance doesn't matter at all.
-Since I was using only one checkpoint it was crucial that when I was comparing outputs, I had fairseq also use just one and the same checkpoint.
+Since I was using only one checkpoint it was crucial that when I was comparing outputs, I had `fairseq` also use just one and the same checkpoint.

-I used a slightly different API for using fairseq:
+I used a slightly different API for using `fairseq`:
 ```
 from fairseq import hub_utils
 #checkpoint_file = 'model1.pt:model2.pt:model3.pt:model4.pt'